samsonasik/ApigilityConsumer/README.md

 composer require samsonasik/apigility-consumer
 ```

-For its configuration, copy `vendor/samsonasik/apigility-consumer/config/apigility-consumer.local.php.dist` to `config/autoload/apigility-consumer.local.php` and configure with your api host and oauth settings:
+For its configuration, copy `vendor/samsonasik/apigility-consumer/config/apigility-consumer.local.php.dist` to `config/autoload/apigility-consumer.local.php` and configure with your api host url (required), oauth, and/or http auth settings:

 ```php
 use Zend\Http\Client as HttpClient;